MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 The configuration project (the project which contains the :guilabel:`.platform` file) can contain an optional :guilabel:`dropins` folder.
 The full content of this folder will be copied in the Platform during the build.
-This feature allows to add some additional libraries, tools etc. into the Platform.
+This feature allows to add or overwrite libraries, tools, etc. into the Platform.

 The dropins folder organization should respect the Platform files